What to write about

 Any code you reference for use in tutorials should be licensed to be freely used as such.

-When you’re happy your tutorial/doc is complete and at the required standard, hit the “submit” button.
-Once submitted, the guide will be made available for review by Civo's administrators.
-Any significant changes required will be communicated to you, and we will work together to get the best version of the guide out.
+When you’re happy that your tutorial is complete and at the required standard, you can send the shared Google Docs link to our editorial team.
+Any significant changes required will be communicated to you, and we will work together to get the best version of the tutorial out.

-We reserve the right to change the guide before publication as an official guide.
-Please be aware that you give us an irrevocable licence to use the content, amending it as we see fit (for example, for breaking version changes).
+We reserve the right to change the content before publication as an official tutorial.
+Please be aware that you give us an irrevocable license to use the content, amending it as we see fit (for example, for breaking version changes).

 Getting paid